Skip to content

 Tip

-pytauri-wheel also support tauri.conf.json and tauri.conf.json and tauri.linux.conf.json and etc.
+pytauri-wheel also support tauri.conf.json, tauri.conf.json5, tauri.linux.conf.json and etc.

 Capabilities